givp/Facetfinder/README.md

 Facetfinder
 =============
+Facetfinder is a series of wrappers for different search APIs:

+- Flickr image search
+- Twitter
+- Youtube
+- Bing news search
+- Google blog search
+- Delecious tag search

+This repository included the flickr, gdata and feedparse module but you should probably move them to your modules directory

-First make sure you have entered your BING & Flickr API keys in Facetfinder.py
+Make sure you have entered your BING & Flickr API keys in Facetfinder.py

 ### Usage: